 4) The sixth “day” is probably longer than 24 hours.
 Genesis 2:19 tells us that Adam observed and then catalogued every living animal on the earth.
 At face value, it does not appear that Adam could have completed such a monumental task in a mere 24-hour period.

 To be sure, the issues dividing Young and Old Earth Creationists are both complex and significant.
 However, this issue should not be made a test for orthodoxy.
 There are godly men and women on both sides of this debate.
 In the final analysis, biblical creationists—both Young and Old Earth varieties—have a great deal in common and should work together to defend the historical reliability of the Genesis account.

-More Than a Theory: Revealing a Testable Model for Creation by Hugh Ross and Logos Bible Software.
+Recommended Resources: More Than a Theory: Revealing a Testable Model for Creation by Hugh Ross and Logos Bible Software.

 What is the Day-Age Theory?

 Is there any evidence for the Bible's view of a young earth?

 What is Progressive Creationism and is it biblical?

 How does radiometric dating fit with the view of a young earth?